kyrofa/snappy-docs/build-snaps/generic-ci.md

 ## Conclusion

-That's all, folks.
 Building and pushing snaps from your CI is as simple as exporting a login to use, building the snap, logging in with the exported login, and pushing the built snap.

 The astute reader might notice that one can export a login that can be used for other purposes as well.
 For example, perhaps one has a CI system that runs a suite of tests and automatically promotes a snap that passes the test from edge to beta.
 One can export a login with capabilities that allow only this and no more.